victor-abz/frappe_mcp_server/README.md

 - Document operations (create, read, update, delete, list)
 - Schema and metadata handling
+- DocType discovery and exploration
+- Detailed API usage instructions and examples

+The server includes comprehensive error handling, validation, and helpful responses to make it easier for AI assistants to work with Frappe.

 ## Installation

 ### Prerequisites

 - Node.js 18 or higher
-- A running Frappe instance
+- A running Frappe instance (version 13 or higher)
 - API key and secret from Frappe (optional but recommended)

 ### Setup